freemantp/content-moderator/Readme.md

 ## Further improvements

 To run this service in a productive environment, more work is needed:

-- Make sure hardware (GPU/TUP) is used for inference where available
+- Hardware (GPU/TPU) should be used inference where available
-- Currently he model is pulled from the web on statup -> make it available offline
+- Currently the model is pulled from the web on statup -> make it available offline
-- Dockerize the application to be run in a containerized environment
-- Add Authentication and transport encryption, eg. throgh an API gateway
+- Add authentication and transport encryption, eg. through an API gateway
 - Use an external monitoring system (eg. Grafana) to determine _rps_ across several instances of this service